 Important Interviews have been included in Good News Agency: with former President of Costa Rica and Nobel Peace Laureate Oscar Arias; with former USSR President, founder of Green Cross International and Nobel Peace Laureate Mikhail Gorbachev; with former Director General of UNESCO and President of the Culture of Peace Association Federico Mayor; with FAO Director General Jacques Diouf; with philosopher of science and President of the Club of Budapest Ervin Laszlo; and other prominent people.
 With this series of interviews, as well as with editorials and other writings, the Association aims at spreading some deeper considerations on the problems and the opportunities of our time.

 The campaign "Let's take Good News Agency to the Schools!" was supported in Italy by many Rotary Clubs, which introduced personally this newsletter to over 450 high schools.
-In synergy with some Italian Rotary Clubs and two Districts, seventeen school contests were run in seven cities (Cagliari, Genoa, Palermo, Rome, Turin, Monza, S. Vito al Tagliamento) on the Millennium Development Goals or themes related to them.
+In synergy with some Italian Rotary Clubs and three Districts, nineteen school contests were run on the Millennium Development Goals or themes related to them.
 Some of these contests were supported by the Regional or Provincial school offices.
 Also, in synergy with some Rotary Clubs in Italy, some school conferences were conducted on the United Nations and their specialized Agencies.